Analysis | The unresolvable dishonesty at the heart of the Arizona election review

 No one can say with 100 percent certainty that no votes were cast on behalf of dead people.
 No one should say that no ballots were filled out by other people, because some obviously were.
 (The “chain of custody” question is slightly different, but Fann’s specific allegations that something suspect occurred in Arizona in that regard was robustly rebutted by the state’s actual elections experts.)
 The point isn’t that these things happen, which they do and always have.
 The point is that there’s no evidence that anything systemic or widespread occurred in Arizona or anywhere else.
 The proper response to uprooting isolated examples of fraud is to use the robust systems already in place to uproot them, as has happened.
 It’s not to throw the whole election in a blender and see what you can make from it.

 More to the point: There is no reason to think that the process Fann’s team is undertaking can be relied upon to prove widespread fraud, given the various flaws in that system articulated in various places.
-There is similarly no reason, particularly given her comments to CNN, to think that Fann is more interested in enhancing confidence in the election than undermining it.
+There is similarly no reason, particularly given her comments to CNN, to think that Fann is more interested in enhancing confidence in the election than in undermining it.
 She’s endorsing an effort that explicitly looks to highlight any incident of purported fraud and explicitly airs out ludicrous conspiracy theories.
-This obviously undermines the election based on no more valid speculation than Jill Stein brought to Michigan four years ago.
+This obviously undermines the election based on no more valid speculation than Stein brought to Michigan four years ago.

 You’ll recall that Trump, even after winning the electoral vote in 2016, tried to stand up a commission aimed at uncovering rampant election fraud.
-He’d argued that his popular vote loss was a function of millions of illegally cast votes, a claim perhaps more ridiculous than my efforts to steal your car.
+He had argued that his loss of the popular vote was a function of millions of illegally cast votes, a claim perhaps more ridiculous than my efforts to steal your car.
 But it collapsed because states, including Republican-led ones, declined to hand over personal voter data and because members of the commission included to give an air of bipartisanship quickly rejected the effort’s methodology.
 Trump scrapped it, with he and his allies declaring victory anyway.

 What’s happening in Arizona is different for a lot of reasons.
-For one, there’s no pretext of objectivity and no requirement that outside parties sign off.
+For one, there’s no pretense of objectivity and no requirement that outside parties sign off.
 For another, there’s a big difference between standing beside Trump’s psychological soothing effort when he was nonetheless the president and doing it when he and millions of his supporters think that the election was stolen from him.
 And for a third, it’s different because the effort itself is obviously less rooted in assuring a reliable accurate assessment of the vote.

 Over and over, those close to the Arizona effort have used the same descriptor for its eventual outcome: no-win.
 If the audit simply shuts down, like Trump’s fraud commission, there’s no reason for Trump supporters or the firm running the audit not to hype the idea that it found significant irregularities.
 If it releases findings that throw more than 10,000 ballots into some sort of “unverified” category — as seems almost certain — the forces of reality will be forced to note all of the asterisks and bad decisions that undergird those findings as the findings themselves are hailed as bulletproof by Fann and Trump.
 If the results of the review mirror the confirmed result in the county (which, incidentally, had already passed a state review), there will be a lot of pressure from Trump’s base of support on Fann and Trump to reject them.
 In no scenario is the result one that everyone will be motivated to accept.

 We need to be specific about one point.
 That the process is unfolding as it is necessarily a function of trying to undermine the results of the election.
 It was motivated by that outcome and is predicated on the idea that there are ballots to be thrown out.
-There is no way that the most egregious conspiracy theories can confirmed as false because such theories, like water, will reshape to fill whatever container they’re in.
+There is no way that the most egregious conspiracy theories can be confirmed as false because such theories, like water, will reshape to fill whatever container they’re in.
 That numerous ballots have already been flagged as suspect according to observers — often for reasons that experienced observers understand aren’t suspect at all — means that the desired gray area has already been created.

 There’s an ironic parallel here.
 If politically motivated prosecutors wanted to scour the Trump Organization’s financial records for evidence of wrongdoing, they could almost certainly find something that could be elevated as evidence of some sort of improper behavior, just as they could with a boundless review of anyone’s finances.
 Of course, they would then have to prove their case in a court of law, a high bar for evaluation.